Ecotricity logotype 0345 555 7100

 Green Britain Group Limited, owner of the Ecotricity group of companies, is at the forefront of the global green industrial revolution.
 Our businesses are pioneers in the new green economy and include the first green energy company in the world.

-We power more than 100,000 customers across Britain from our growing fleet of wind and sun parks.
-Green Britain Group Limited is also investing in green gas mills and energy storage facilities.
-We have also brought green principles to transport, food, sport, telecoms, jewellery and more.
+We power more than 160,000 customers across Britain from our growing fleet of wind and sun parks.
+Green Britain Group Limited is also investing in green gas mills and energy storage facilities, and we have brought green principles to transport, food, sport, telecoms, jewellery and more.

 Our mission is to create a greener Britain – working across the three frontiers of energy, transport and food.